 Barnard’s Electric Transmission Group is assisting the California DWR in moving two double-circuit 230kV lines that traversed the threatened Oroville Dam by installing a Temporary Shoofly.

-Barnard is constructing a greenfield 100/50kV substation in support of Phase One of NorthWestern Energy’s program to upgrade rural transmission lines in southcentral Montana.
+Barnard constructed a greenfield 100/50kV substation in support of Phase One of NorthWestern Energy’s program to upgrade rural transmission lines in southcentral Montana.

 Sixty-two miles of new transmission line in Southern California now allows LADWP to bring renewable energy into its power portfolio.